Judith Miller (antiques expert)

-Judith Miller (born 16 September 1951) is an antiques expert, writer, and broadcaster based in the UK.
+Judith Henderson Miller (née Cairns; 16 September 1951 – 8 April 2023) was a Scottish antiques expert, writer, and broadcaster.

 Early career

-Born in Galashiels, Scotland, Miller first began collecting antiques while studying history at the University of Edinburgh.
-In 1979, she co-wrote the Miller's Antiques Price Guide with her first husband, Martin Miller.
+Born Judith Henderson Cairns in Galashiels, Scotland, Miller first began collecting antiques while studying history at the University of Edinburgh.
+In 1979, she co-wrote the Miller's Antiques Price Guide with her first husband, Martin Miller, whom she had married the year before, and had two children with.